eshat69/blockchain/README.md

 4. Manages Operations: Pool operator handles distribution of work and reward management.
 5. Reduces Variability: Smoothers out income variability compared to solo mining.

+SHA256 produce , Total no of possible hashes = 16x16*****x16 = 16^64 = 〖10〗^77
+Total valid hashes = 〖10〗^77   Total no of nonce = 4x〖10〗^9
+Ther are not enough nonce to generate the valid hash .
+A modest does  〖10〗^8 hashes per secund . so 4x〖10〗^9   nence will be covered = 4x〖10〗^9/〖10〗^8 = 40sec
+When a miner runs out of nonces without finding a valid block (hitting the target hash), they simply increment the block timestamp and start trying new nonces again
+	When a miner exhausts all possible nonces without finding a valid block, they increment the block timestamp.
+	This resets the nonce counter and changes the data slightly, including the updated timestamp.
+	By doing this, miners expand the search space for finding a valid block, increasing the chances of success.